mshaocong/wasserstein_robust_model/README.md

 This repo includes the following parts:

 * A highly customizable PyTorch adversarial training pipeline.
-* A repeatable experiment on MNIST dataset.
+* A tutorial example on multiple datasets.

 We illustrate the training pipeline as follows.

-For the first step, we do one step stochastic gradient descent (or other optimization method) on the neural network parameter by minimizing the *classifier loss*.
+For the first step, we do one step stochastic gradient descent with respect to `theta` (or other optimization method) on the neural network parameter by minimizing the *classifier loss*.

 ![Step1](/img/step1.png)

-Since we have already evaluated the *classifier loss*, in the second step, it suffices to evaluate the *adversarial loss* and apply the stochastic gradient ascent.
+For the second step, we do multiple steps stochastic gradient ascent with respect to `z` to perturb the original images.
+This approach is trying to maximize the classification error (adversarial attack)  under the soft constraint provided by the adversarial loss.

 ![Step2](/img/step2.png)

+## Usage